 Being too busy is not the reason why you don’t do things.
 It’s the excuse that you use when you don’t what to do something and have chosen to do something else instead.
 This identifies what your true priorities were at that time.

-That feeling of overwhelm which you get when you are continually chasing the clock, only occurs when you are filling your time with the just stuff, that is not important to you.
+That feeling of overwhelm you experience when you are continually chasing the clock, only occurs when you are filling your time with the just stuff, that is not important to you.

 When you have lots to do, is often when you are more likely to do nothing.